MisterUnity/PeerReview-SYS-FE/README.md

 ## Installation Guide

-1. Clone this repository to your local machine.
-2. In the terminal, run the following command to install the required packages: npm install
+1. In the terminal, run the following command to install the required packages: npm install

 ## User Guide